-United States Finland Canada Germany France United Kingdom Italy China Russia Netherlands Turkey India Australia Belgium Poland Taiwan Spain Japan South Korea Iran Brazil Portugal Israel Austria Switzerland Czech Republic Philippines South Africa Ireland United Arab Emirates Hong Kong Hungary Singapore New Zealand Denmark Egypt Mexico Sweden Norway Saudi Arabia Greece Palestinian Territory Indonesia Slovenia Slovakia Thailand Oman Argentina Ukraine Vietnam Kuwait Serbia Romania Qatar Sri Lanka Malaysia Algeria Yemen Georgia Pakistan Iraq Sudan Tunisia Cyprus Bangladesh Jordan Morocco Uruguay North Macedonia Ecuador Jamaica Malta Iceland Bahrain Latvia Croatia Colombia Puerto Rico Nigeria Dominican Republic Belarus Bosnia and Herzegovina Luxembourg Guatemala Azerbaijan Costa Rica Lithuania Venezuela Bulgaria Saint Kitts and Nevis Senegal Trinidad and Tobago Saint Lucia Chile Cote D'Ivoire
+United States Finland Canada Germany France United Kingdom China Italy Russia Netherlands Turkey India Australia Belgium Poland Taiwan Spain Japan South Korea Iran Brazil Portugal Israel Austria Switzerland Czech Republic Philippines Ireland South Africa United Arab Emirates Singapore Hong Kong Hungary New Zealand Denmark Egypt Mexico Sweden Norway Slovenia Saudi Arabia Greece Palestinian Territory Indonesia Slovakia Thailand Oman Argentina Ukraine Vietnam Kuwait Serbia Romania Qatar Sri Lanka Malaysia Algeria Yemen Georgia Pakistan Iraq Sudan Tunisia Cyprus Bangladesh Jordan Morocco Uruguay North Macedonia Ecuador Jamaica Malta Iceland Bahrain Latvia Croatia Colombia Puerto Rico Nigeria Dominican Republic Belarus Bosnia and Herzegovina Luxembourg Guatemala Azerbaijan Costa Rica Lithuania Venezuela Bulgaria Saint Kitts and Nevis Senegal Trinidad and Tobago Saint Lucia Chile Cote D'Ivoire

 Taiwan United States